Mentoring and Coaching

 - The main differences between various business support activities

-- Benefits to business of mentoring and coaching
+- Benefits to business and the bottom line of mentoring and coaching

 - How personality traits effect the support relationship

 - Mentoring and coaching as learning tools in business and management

 - Identification of the key stages in mentoring and coaching relationships